-Our one-year Microsurgery Fellowship program offers interdisciplinary microvascular surgery training with a strong emphasis on limb salvage and reconstruction.
+Our one-year Microsurgery Fellowship program offers an interdisciplinary approach to microvascular surgical training, encompassing head-to-toe reconstructive surgery in head and neck, breast, trunk, and lymphedema, with strong emphasis on limb salvage and cancer reconstruction.

 This program includes a combination of didactic and clinical teaching in the operating room and clinical settings.
 Fellows will be assigned on a rotating basis to work with attending microvascular surgeons in orthopedic and plastic surgery.
 Our goal is to offer fellows that allows for approximately equal exposure to orthopedic and plastic surgical perspectives, and to leverage the advantages of interdisciplinary collaboration.

 Our faculty will be closely involved in your training, while still giving you the opportunity to gain independence.
 You will participate not only as a trainee, but also as a teacher.
 As a fellow, you will have an instructor-level appointment and will work closely with residents in plastic surgery and with medical students.

 Faculty in the Division of Plastic and Reconstructive Surgery have a wide range of research interests.
 During the course of your fellowship, you will have the opportunity to collaborate and conduct research within the department labs.
 At the end of this year-long fellowship, you will submit your abstracts to the American Society of Reconstructive Microsurgery Annual Meeting.

 How to Apply

 - Complete Personal Info form